dinukasal/install/readme.md

 # Installer Script for Linux

-You can install packages you require easily with this script
+You can install packages you require easily with this script.
+(Currently supports only Ubuntu 16.04)

 You just need to run the install.sh and it will prompt what you want.
 Just enter the package name eg. "lamp", "mean", "mongo", "opencv", "maven" , "mvn", "hadoop"